survivejs/webpack-book/manuscript/styling/01_loading.md

 @import "./variables.sass";
 ```

-To process the Sass file, you would have to write configuration like this:
+To process the Sass file, you would have to write configuration:

 ```javascript
 {